VaishnavThorwat/VaishnavThorwat/README.md

 ## 🚀 About Me

-I'm a **Data Analyst & Data Scientist** with a B.E. in AI & Data Science, passionate about turning messy datasets into actionable insights.
+I'm a **Data Analyst & Aspiring Data Scientist** with a B.E. in AI & Data Science, passionate about turning messy datasets into actionable insights.
 I love exploring patterns in data, building predictive models, and creating data-driven solutions that solve real problems.

 Currently seeking **Data Analyst and Data Scientist internship opportunities** where I can apply statistical thinking, machine learning, and data visualization to drive business decisions.